Key Ideas about this Work of Art

 - Painted across the middle of the coffin is Nut, the ancient Egyptian goddess of the sky and the mother of Osiris.
 She protected the dead on their journey into the afterlife.

 - An idealized likeness, or a perfect representation, of Amunred’s face is painted on his coffin.
 He has reddish-brown skin and a beard that curls up at the end, and he is wearing a wig.
 The wig is painted with blue and white stripes stretching across his forehead and falling onto his shoulders.
 In ancient Egypt, many gods were depicted with beards.
 Pharaohs (divine rulers) would wear fake beards to signify their status as a living god.
 Amunred’s beard connects him with immortality.

-This coffin is decorated with representations of various deities protecting the remains of the deceased, as well as hieroglyphic texts.
+This coffin is decorated with hieroglyphic texts and representations of various deities who protect the remains of the deceased.
 The central inscription reads: “An offering that the king gives to Osiris, Foremost of the West, Great God, Lord of Abydos, so that he may give a fine burial and offerings to Osiris Amunred, son of Horshefemhat, born to the lady of the house, Isis-Nofret.”

 Amunred is the man whose body was mummified and originally placed in the coffin, which is now empty.
 The name Osiris Amunred can be understood as “the late Amunred.”
 The inscription associates the name of the deceased with that of the god Osiris, to indicate that Amunred has died and, like Osiris, has been reborn in the afterlife.
 Amunred is also associated with Osiris because he wears a false beard, which indicates that he has achieved immortality like Osiris.

 tags: pattern, function, communication, identity, ritual, survival, ancient Egypt

 Resources for Teachers